Multiloop functional renormalization group from single bosons

-We now analyze the temperature dependence, presenting converged multiloop SBE fRG results at finite doping, still exploiting the $\Omega$-flow, with convergence achieved according to the parameters $\varepsilon_{\text{se}} = 10^{-3}$ and $\varepsilon_{\text{vtx}} = 10^{-4}$ defined in Sec.~\ref{sec:LoopCorrectionsSigmaIterations} (for completeness, $1\ell$ and $2\ell$ results are reported in Appendix~\ref{app:addres}).
-In Figs.~\ref{fig:chivsQ_FiniteDoping_U2p5}-\ref{fig:chilambdaFreqDep_FiniteDoping_U2Beta5} we report the frequency and momentum dependencies of the susceptibilities and the Yukawa couplings in all physical channels at $U=2.5$, $t^\prime=-0.2$, filling $n=0.41$, and three different temperatures, i.e., $\beta=5, 10$, and $20$ (the results at $\beta=5$ correspond to the data shown in Fig.~\ref{fig:chiMlambdaMvsQandOmegaPA}).
+We now analyze the temperature dependence of our converged multiloop SBE fRG results at finite doping, still within the SBE approximation and exploiting the $\Omega$-flow, with convergence achieved according to the parameters $\varepsilon_{\text{se}} = 10^{-3}$ and $\varepsilon_{\text{vtx}} = 10^{-4}$ defined in Sec.~\ref{sec:LoopCorrectionsSigmaIterations} (for completeness, $1\ell$ and $2\ell$ results are reported in Appendix~\ref{app:addres}).
+In Figs.~\ref{fig:chivsQ_FiniteDoping_U2p5}-\ref{fig:chilambdaFreqDep_FiniteDoping_U2Beta5}, we report the frequency and momentum dependencies of the susceptibilities and the Yukawa couplings in all physical channels at $U=2.5$, $t^\prime=-0.2$, filling $n=0.41$, and three different temperatures, i.e., $\beta=5$, $10$, and $20$ (the results at $\beta=5$ correspond to the data shown in Fig.~\ref{fig:chiMlambdaMvsQandOmegaPA}).
 Figure~\ref{fig:chivsQ_FiniteDoping_U2p5} illustrates how the competition between magnetic ordering and $d$-wave superconductivity evolves with temperature, as resolved by our multiloop SBE fRG approach which is an unbiased tool to study competing orders.
-For all values of temperature considered, the magnetic channel remains the dominant one (even at $\beta=20$), although one can clearly observe that $d$-wave superconductivity becomes more significant as $\beta$ increases from the inset of the bottom panel for $\chi_{\mathrm{SC}}$.
-At finite doping, the magnetism occurs at incommensurate wave vectors, characterized by increasingly high and sharp peaks in $\chi_\textrm{M}$.
+For all considered values of the temperature, the magnetic channel remains the dominant one (even at $\beta=20$), although one can clearly observe that $d$-wave superconductivity becomes more significant as $\beta$ increases from the panel showing $\chi_{\mathrm{dSC}}$ in Fig.~\ref{fig:chivsQ_FiniteDoping_U2p5}.
+At finite doping, magnetism occurs at incommensurate wave vectors, characterized by increasingly high and sharp peaks in $\chi_{\mathrm{M}}$.